5GEVE/5geve-wp3-rc-deployment/README.md

 * **hosts:** here, you have to include the RC server which will be configured within this Ansible project.
 The format of each line (PLEASE FOLLOW THIS FORMAT) should be the following: *rc_hostname ansible_host=<RC_IP> ansible_user=<USER> ansible_ssh_pass=<SSH_PASS> ansible_become_pass=<SUDO_PASS>*
 * **group_vars:** includes useful variables for the servers defined in the *hosts* file.
 	* **all:** applies to all servers.
 Nothing to change here at the beginning.
 Only if you want to be stopped with each Ansible role execution, set *prompt_when_finishes_tasks* to true, or false otherwise.
-Other variables that may require a change are *eve_db_password*, setting the password to be used for the eve user in the DB, *update_module*, which specifies if it is an update (true) or an installation from scratch (false), *turin_installation*, setting it to true if the installation will be in Turin IWL facility, and *inventory_ip_address* is the IP address for the IWF Repository.
+Other variables that may require a change are *eve_db_password*, setting the password to be used for the eve user in the DB, *update_module*, which specifies if it is an update (true) or an installation from scratch (false), *turin_installation*, setting it to true if the installation will be in Turin IWL facility, *inventory_ip_address* is the IP address for the IWF Repository, and *msno_ip_address* is the IP address for the MSNO.

 ### 5. Download 5geve-rc repository from Github